COVID-19 and POTS: Is There a Link?

 You should talk to your doctor if you have had COVID-19 and are experiencing ongoing symptoms, including:

 Your doctor will first try to rule out other complications.
-“We are being very careful with regard to diagnosing our patients with POTS, as we know COVID-19 can cause blood clots or scars in the lungs, which can cause similar symptoms as POTS but would require very different treatment,” explains Chung.
+“We are being very careful with regard to diagnosing our patients with POTS, as we know COVID-19 can cause blood clots or scars in the lungs, which can cause symptoms similar to POTS but would require very different treatment,” explains Chung.

 What is treatment like for post-COVID POTS?

-Eventually, physical therapy is key, but it often takes months before patients respond to treatment sufficiently to be ready for a physical therapy regimen.
+Physical therapy is also a key to significantly increasing blood volume for people with POTS.
+However, it often takes months before patients respond to other treatments sufficiently to be ready for a physical therapy regimen.
 “I think ‘don’t give up’ is probably one of the most important principles of the treatment,” Chung explains.

 Treatment The Johns Hopkins POTS Program

-The POTS program at Johns Hopkins brings together specialists in rehabilitation, cardiology, neurology, physical therapy and other fields to provide well-rounded care for POTS patients.
+The Postural Orthostatic Tachycardia Syndrome Program at Johns Hopkins brings together specialists in rehabilitation, cardiology, neurology, physical therapy and other fields to provide well-rounded care for patients with POTS.
 Our team has developed treatment protocols for children and adults with POTS to help you effectively manage your symptoms and have more control over this disabling and unpredictable condition.

-What if I had POTS before getting sick with COVID-19?
+What if I had POTS before getting sick with COVID?
 Will my condition worsen?

 As with any viral infection, COVID-19 can temporarily worsen POTS symptoms, which could make recovery harder.
-Because this is a new disease, the long-term effects of COVID-19 in patients with POTS are not well known.
+Because COVID is a new disease, its long-term effects in people with POTS are not well known.

 “If you have POTS and contract COVID-19, you should work with your doctor to manage your symptoms while you recover,” says Chung.
 “This might include a temporary dosage increase for certain medications, as well as dietary adjustments.”